Behind the Scenes

 Michael Kaufer

-Michael Kaufer was the innovative director of the trailblazing summer experience Deaf Film Camp from from 2015 - 2021, training children ages 13-17 in the fundamental aspects of production, from concept through editing.
-His tireless fundraising efforts resulted in the training of over 600 campers, with several successfully applying their skills in a variety of careers, including entertainment.
-During this time, Michael built a 25-year career as a highly-respected educator of Deaf, hard of hearing, hearing, and CODA students in the New York City school system.
+Michael Kaufer was the innovative director of the trailblazing summer experience Deaf Film Camp from 2015 - 2021, training children ages 13-17 in the fundamental aspects of production, from concept through editing.
+His tireless fundraising efforts resulted in the training of more than 600 campers, with several successfully applying their skills in a variety of careers, including entertainment.
+During this time, Michael built a 25-year career as a highly respected educator of Deaf, hard-of-hearing, hearing and CODA students in the New York City school system.

 Michael first ventured into the world of film festivals as a two-time Judge for the world's largest Deaf creative arts festival, the prestigious Clin d'Oeil in Reims, France.
 He went on to take the helm as the Film Festival Manager in 2022 and will be reprising that role in 2024.
 In addition to this year's Creative Director duties with the SignLight International Film Festival, Michael also serves as a Judge for the 2023 Della Award Film Festival in Germany.

-When not focused on film, Michael enjoys his "day job" as an Apple Specialist, currently focused on being a terrific People Operations Planner for Apple's Upper West Side store.
+When not focused on film, Michael enjoys his "day job" as People Operations Planner for Apple's Upper West Side store.